This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Keto Tamales

-This section shows how to make keto friendly tamales with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make keto friendly tamales with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Prep corn husks.
 Place corn husks in a large pot filled with warm water.
 Set aside until softened.